Thirunavukkarasu-Saravanan/Library-Management-and-Relational-Database-Schema/Readme - Project setup.txt

-# Library Management - Relational Database Schema
- Web application for keeping track of members, the books, the catalog, and the borrowing activity of an library.

 Folder Contents

 1. App, Data File - contains Java Web application, Triggers to be set right after table creation before any data/operation is performed.